algobulls/algobulls_help_site/docs/member/dashboard.md

 ---
 The Action Bar gives the following information:

  * `Capital Risk Set` - Redirects to Risk Management where user can define the risk appetite.
-System will stop the strategy once this amount is breached.
+The strategy stops once this amount is breached.
  * `Portfolio Strategy Added` - Redirect to Portfolio (Real Trading) module which is your complete overview of strategies availed by you.
  * `Real Trading (Started/Stopped)` - Redirects to Portfolio (Real Trading) module which is your complete overview of strategies availed by you.
 You can start/stop strategy from here.
  * `Backtesting Strategy Added` - Redirects to Backtesting module which is your complete overview of backtesting and real trading strategies availed by you.
 You can start/stop backtesting/paper trading from here.